nihui/dain-ncnn-vulkan/README.md

 # DAIN ncnn Vulkan

-:exclamation: :exclamation: :exclamation: This software is in the early development stage, it may bite your cat

 ncnn implementation of DAIN, Depth-Aware Video Frame Interpolation.

 dain-ncnn-vulkan uses [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework.